 - N = number of active shipments

-- SH = Cost of shipment from the waste generator to the receiving facility
+- SH = Cost of shipment from the waste generator to the treatment facility

 - ST = Cost of storage for 90 days at the last port of call